-The three loved ones surveyed by Rehabs.com at the time of this writing all gave the facility an above-average rating for its counseling options, family participation, and cleanliness.
+Four loved ones polled by Rehabs.com to date also gave NorthPoint generally positive reviews, rating the facility highly in counseling options, family participation, and cleanliness.
 All of the respondents noted that the staff showed genuine care and concern for clients.
-“Showing respect to their clients, innovative treatments and giving hope were strengths of the facility,” an anonymous loved one wrote.
+One anonymous loved one wrote: “Showing respect to their clients, innovative treatments and giving hope were strengths of the facility."

 According to NorthPoint Recovery’s website, most major insurance plans are accepted.

 Please note: Anyone attempting to manipulate or spam our system or the providers’ own listing pages risks having all content removed.

 Rehabs.com does it's very best to publish the most up-to-date treatment prices by requesting this information directly from the facility, or in some cases, sourcing this information from the facility’s website.
 Total costs may vary due to individuals' unique treatment needs.
 Please contact the facility directly for the most accurate price quote.